xuancong84/pandas-serializer/README.md

  {1, 3.4, 1+2j, np.nan, True, False, None, int, 'aa', os, sys, pd.concat}]
 ```

-It should be noted that in order to successfully deserialize functions, they have to be imported at root namespace; and for modules, they have to be imported in the first place.
+It should be noted that serialization of lambda is supported at code level, but functions are only serialized at surface name level.
+Therefore, in order to successfully deserialize functions, they have to be imported or defined first; and similarly for modules, they have to be imported in the first place.
 Otherwise, the resulting objects will be in the specially-coded string form which is nevertheless readable.